jakearchibald/jakearchibald.com/static-build/posts/2021/06/last-return-wins/index.md

 The above logs `'one'`, `'two'`, `'three'`, `'four'`.
 The `finally` block always runs after a `try`/`catch`, even if the `try` or `catch` return.

-I hadn't used `finally` much in JavaScript, but I find myself using it quite a bit in async functions, in patterns like this:
+I hadn't used `finally` much in JavaScript until recently, where I find myself using it like this in async functions:

 ```js
 async function someAsyncThing() {